Odra CLI

 help Print this message or the help of the given subcommand(s)

-And when contract is selected, it will show us the available methods:
+And when a contract is selected, it will show us the available methods:

 cargo run --bin odra_cli -- contract DogContract